Jaacky/sorcery-wiki/Known-incompatibilities.md

 ```

-**paper_trail** - Sorcery doesn't play nice with paper_trail due to a before_filter that paper_trail adds behind the scenes that calls 'current_user' a bit too early for sorcery.
+**paper_trail** - Sorcery versions v0.6.1 and previous do not play nice with paper_trail due to a before_filter that paper_trail adds behind the scenes that calls 'current_user' a bit too early for sorcery.
 This issue *might* be solved by calling
 ```
     prepend_before_filter :require_login
 ```